getodk/docs/odk1-src/form-language.rst

 .. _multi-language forms: http://xlsform.org/#language

-To add additional languages to your XLSForm, replace columns of user-facing content with language-specific columns.
+To add additional languages to your XLSForm, add columns of user-facing content with language-specific columns.

 All columns representing user-facing text or media can be multi-lingual: